robric/nephio-testings/README.md

 ### Deploy Edge Clusters

+Unlike for the regional clusters, the deployment of edge clusters is all controlled via kubernetes (packagevariant).
+Let's have a closer look at the deployment.

 ```
 ### Apply package (porch) via kubernetes.
-Tt seems to be equivalent to the kpt commands previously seen but in manifests.
+It will be equivalent to the kpt commands previously seen but managed via kubernetes manifests.
 The content of the file is below.

 ubuntu@ubuntu-vm:~$ kubectl apply -f test-infra/e2e/tests/002-edge-clusters.yaml
 packagevariantset.config.porch.kpt.dev/edge-clusters unchanged